MarcoPelazza/ACTAM_project_Thrillizy/README.md

 The function first checks if setTuner is true before proceeding with frequency analysis.
 It retrieves frequency data from the microphone input using `analyser.getFloatTimeDomainData`.

-Frequency is calculated using the `window.yin` function with the frequency data and the sample rate of the audio context.
+Frequency is calculated using the `window.yin()` function with the frequency data and the sample rate of the audio context.
+This function comes from thelibrary yin.js (https://github.com/adriano-di-giovanni/yinjs)

-The function calculates differences between the target note and the detected frequency using `handleNoteDifferences`.

-`const frequencyToNoteDB` -> This array is a correspondence table between frequencies and musical notes.
+`const frequencyToNoteDB` ==> This array is a correspondence table between frequencies and musical notes.
 Each element of the array is a sub-array containing the name of the note and its corresponding frequency in hertz.

 ### Function: `handleNoteDifferences`